Meghana2888/assignment-1/README.md

   - Professional Skills with circular animated charts
 - 📜 **About Me Section** with smooth on-scroll reveal
 - 🔘 **"More About Me" Button** to navigate each section sequentially
-- 📩 **Contact Form** with:
-  - Integrated [Netlify Forms](https://docs.netlify.com/forms/setup/) for email delivery
-  - Dynamic **Thank You** message after form submission
 - 📄 **Download Resume** button
-- 🔗 Social Media Icons (Facebook, Instagram, Telegram, Snapchat, LinkedIn, GitHub, Codolio)
+- 🔗 Social Media Icons (Instagram, Telegram, Snapchat, LinkedIn, GitHub, Codolio)

 ---